-6 The University borrowed this phrase from George Fox University's position statement at with them.
+As with other expressions of Faulkner's religious beliefs and commitments, students in the Faulkner community are expected to respect the University's commitment to the beliefs set forth in this policy even if they do not agree with them.
 Faulkner believes the Christian educational experience we offer is of great benefit to all who will avail themselves of it-even to those who differ greatly with our religious commitments-and that granting such access to our educational experience can also be of benefit to the Lord's Kingdom as long as the admission of such people will not be disruptive of or detrimental to our religious purposes.